 The Take Care Tahoe Campaign uses humor to share stewardship messages

 This month, a new digital billboard campaign has been unveiled on behalf of over 50 partners who have collaborated on the “Take Care Tahoe” effort to encourage more responsible behavior while in Tahoe.
 Designed with messages that use humor, the campaign was created to capture the attention of visitors when they are en route to Tahoe to encourage stewardship and responsible recreation during their stay.
-Thanks to financial support from the Tahoe Fund on behalf of the Take Care Tahoe partners, digital billboards carrying the Take Care™ messaging are visible on I-80 Eastbound in Colfax, California.
+Thanks to financial support from the Tahoe Fund, Tahoe Regional Planning Agency, and the Lake Tahoe Visitors Authority, digital billboards carrying the Take Care™ messaging are visible on I-80 Eastbound in Colfax and Highway 50 Eastbound in Folsom, California.

 “With the ‘Take Care Tahoe’ digital billboard campaign, our goal is to educate visitors before they arrive about how they can take care of the environment when they’re here,” said Amy Berry, Tahoe Fund CEO.
 “This includes things like cleaning up after their dogs, not leaving broken sleds behind, eliminating the use of plastic straws, and blazing a trail of kindness on public trails throughout the region.”